The Hong Kong Green Finance Association (HKGFA) brings together the talent and expertise of financial institutions and green businesses in Hong Kong.

 Chairman & President of HKGFA

-Director of the Center for Finance and Development, Tsinghua National Institute of Financial Research.
-He is also a member of the Monetary Policy Committee of the People’s Bank of China, Chairman of Green Finance Committee of China Society for Finance and Banking, Chairman of the Supervisory Workstream (WS1) of the Central Banks and Supervisors Networking for Greening the Financial System (NGFS) and Co-chair of G20 Green Finance Study Group.
+President of the Beijing Institute of Finance and Sustainability.
+He is also a member of the Monetary Policy Committee of the People’s Bank of China, Chairman of Green Finance Committee of China Society for Finance and Banking, Chairman of the Research Workstream (WS5) of the Central Banks and Supervisors Networking for Greening the Financial System (NGFS) and Co-chair of G20 Sustainable Finance Study Group.